mmcculloch15/hackathon/README.md

 If you would like to see the cypress test runner, you could execute `npm run test:open` instead of `npm test`. `npm test` will run both the traditional functional tests and the Visual AI tests with applitools in a headless environment

-**Note** this repo does not contain an applitools API key, which will need to be configured as an environment variable before this can be run.
+**Note** This repo does not contain an applitools API key, which will need to be configured as an environment variable before this can be run.
 This can be accomplished by the following commands:

 On Mac: `export APPLITOOLS_API_KEY='YOUR_API_KEY'`
 On Windows: `set APPLITOOLS_API_KEY='YOUR_API_KEY'`